The rise of Robo-advisory is evident. Now more than ever, it is critical for wealth managers to grasp the opportunity or face getting left behind.

 Although customer protection has been around for a long time, firms still did not fully embrace it as a strategic tool to reduce poor customer treatment.
 Eventually, it tainted the perceptions and trust that customers have in financial institutions.

-That is why government bodies and regulators worldwide are implementing policies like the ‘Treating Customers Fairly (TCF)‘ initiative, ensuring that firms consider the interests of customers and treat them fairly.
+That is why government bodies and regulators worldwide are implementing policies like the ‘Treating Customers Fairly (TCF)‘ initiative, ensuring that firms consider the customer’s interests and treat them fairly.
 In turn, it should build the customer’s confidence in financial institutions.

 Robo-advisors are designed to support these initiatives further.
-The client’s needs are considered for all investment decisions to ensure that it is the best option available.
+The client’s needs are considered for all investment decisions to ensure the best option available.
 Not only that, but all recommendations are free from any merits-based motives.

-Whether it is today, tomorrow, or years down the road, wealth managers will have to integrate digital wealth solutions into their offerings.
+Whether today, tomorrow or years down the road, wealth managers will have to integrate digital wealth solutions into their offerings.
 The Shift has already begun and it’ll only be a matter of time before the market becomes concentrated with competitors.

 Win-Win Scenario for Wealth Managers